Active Transportation

 2050 Regional Pathways and Bikeways Priorities

 Communities in Motion 2050 identifies 13 high-priority, unfunded, regional pathway segments.
-These segments were identified and prioritized through a rigorous process by the Active Transportation Workgroup and will be the focus of new or enhanced pathway funding.
+These segments were identified and prioritized (PDF) through a rigorous process by the Active Transportation Workgroup and will be the focus of new or enhanced pathway funding.

 Map depicting the 2050 prioritized regional pathways in Ada and Canyon Counties.